 So now I was delighted that Hu Zhihou could relish the brilliant playing of Wu Mei.
 As I introduced them after the concert, I observed boldly:

 “Teacher Hu, I must admit that you never managed to teach me the guanzi!
 But one thing you did teach me really well, for which I am eternally grateful, is smoking!”

-Sure, it’s possible to do fieldwork in rural China without it (I refrain from drinking “white spirit” there, for instance, so I don’t completely go native), but the conviviality of the exchange of cigarettes may seem a necessary temporary expedient—a sacrifice for our art.
+Sure, it’s possible to do fieldwork in rural China without it (I generally refrain from drinking “white spirit” there, for instance, so I don’t completely go native), but the conviviality of the exchange of cigarettes may seem a necessary temporary expedient—a sacrifice for our art.